GrabABite/grab-a-bite/README.md

 #INSPO:
 https://yalantis.com/

-#FINAL: viewer can comment, share and favorite images
+#FINAL: viewer can comment, share and favorite images on the gallery photos.

 --------------------------------------------------------------------------------------